 Nga will serve as primary preceptor for the Oncology learning experience.

 Lauren Solski received her PharmD from Wilkes University.
 Dr. Solski completed her Pharmacy Practice Residency at Penn State Hershey Medical Center.
 She is an internal medicine clinical pharmacist, focusing in pediatrics, rounding with the pediatric hospitalist service and serving as an anticoagulation resource within the department.
 Lauren also is instrumental in ensuring quality in our pediatric population, serving as the pharmacy representative within the Department of Pediatrics.

 Lauren serves as the primary preceptor for the Pediatrics & Decentralized learning experiences.

-Jen serves as the primary preceptor for the Internal Medicine, Family Medicine, Transitions of Care and Clinical Monitoring learning experience.
+Jen serves as the primary preceptor for the Internal Medicine, Transitions of Care and Clinical Monitoring learning experiences.

 Katlyn Wood received a PharmD from Notre Dame of Maryland University School of Pharmacy, and completed her pharmacy practice residency at Lancaster General Health.
 As a clinical pharmacist at LG Health, she enjoys rounding with the family medicine residency team and holds leadership positions including co-chair of the Parenteral Nutrition Process Improvement Committee, and serving as a department representative for the Nutrition and Therapeutics Committee.
 She is also actively involved in the PSHP South East Chapter, serving as the President-Elect for 2019-2020.
 Dr. Wood is board certified in pharmacotherapy and her interests include diabetes management, transitions of care, anticoagulation and pain management.

 Katlyn serves as a co-preceptor for the Clinical Monitoring learning experience and preceptor for the Family Medicine learning experience.